Cyphrme/URLFormJS/README.md

                |                                          |
        Sent to the server                            Kept local

-For example, if a browser is given the URL `https://example.com#test` the browser makes a request only to `https://example.com` and does not include `#test` in the request.
-Example.com would be unaware of `#test`.
+For example, the browser requests only `https://example.com` when supplied the URL `https://example.com#test` and does not include `#test` in the request.
+Example.com is unaware of `#test`.

 Fragment query parameters are located after the first `#`, then after the next `?`.
 It is ended by the end of the URL, by the next `?`, or other fragment